papivot/cluster-api-aws/README.md

 chmod 600 ~/.ssh/awsbastion.pem
 ```

-Once the file has been transferred to the bastion host, you can now connect to any of the EC2 instances that constitute the control place and worker nodes.
+Now that the private key file has been transferred to the bastion host, you can connect to any of the EC2 instances that constitute the control place and worker nodes.
 Use the `Private DNS Name` from the AWS EC2 console for connection.

 ```shell
 ssh -i ~/.ssh/awsbastion.pem ubuntu@ip-10-0-0-226.us-east-2.compute.internal